Bishop-Laboratory/RLBase-data/README.md

 ## Generate datasets

-The following details the steps taking to generate and update RLBase datasets.
+The following steps taking to generate and update RLBase datasets.
 If you have write permissions on the AWS buckets used here, you can complete every step if `awscli` is configured: